Church blog

 By Joshua Tufte September 1, 2025

 Local Church Events for families You Can’t Miss in Kernersville Looking for local church events near me in Kernersville?
-At Passion Church, we believe church is more than a Sunday service—it’s a community where people of all ages can grow, connect, and make a difference.
+At Passion Church, we believe church is more than a Sunday service—it’s a community where people of all ages (even goofy ones) can grow, connect, and make a difference.
 That’s why throughout the year, we host events designed to help you build relationships and experience the love of Jesus in real ways.
 Weekly Gatherings You’ll Love Sunday Services (9:30 & 11:00 AM) – Two opportunities to worship with passionate music, practical teaching, Kids Church, and a youth small group Bible study during the second service.
 Kids Church (both services) – A fun, safe place where children journey through the entire Bible every three years , learning God’s truth from start to finish.
 Youth Small Group (11:00 AM) – Middle and high school students meet for Bible study and real-life discussions while adults are in service.
 Small Groups for Adults – Whether weekly or monthly, small groups are a great way to build relationships and grow in faith.
 At Passion Church, groups meet at different times to fit your schedule: Sunday afternoons or evenings Monday evenings Thursday nights Monthly or bi-monthly on Friday nights or Saturday mornings Special Events Throughout the Year Passion Church is known for creating opportunities where the whole community can gather.
 Some highlights include: Baptism Sundays – Every third Sunday of the month , we celebrate new life in Christ through water baptism.
 Family Fun Days – Food, games, and activities designed to bring people together.
 Holiday Services – Christmas and Easter services filled with hope, joy, and community.
 Church Anniversary Celebration (August 25th) – Every year we celebrate what God has done in and through Passion Church with worship, fellowship, and joyful celebration.
 Church Fellowship Meals – Throughout the year, we host regular gatherings for the church to share meals together, build community, and enjoy time as a church family.
 Community Outreach Events – Service projects, food drives, and local partnerships where we share the love of Jesus beyond our walls.
 A Safe and Welcoming Environment At every event, safety and hospitality are top priorities.
 Our robust safety team —including a uniformed police officer on-site each Sunday —helps ensure peace of mind for families.
 Kids check-in is secure, with unique matching name tags for every parent and child , so your family is always cared for.
 Come as You Are Whether it’s a Sunday morning or a special event, there’s no dress code.
 At Passion Church, you’ll see everything from full suits to shorts and flip flops.
 Pastor Josh Tufte usually preaches in jeans and a t-shirt.
 The goal isn’t what you wear—it’s that you come ready to encounter Jesus and build meaningful relationships.
 Stay Up to Date on Events Want to know what’s happening this month at Passion Church?
 From kids’ events to adult gatherings, there’s always something going on.
 Check out our Events Page for the latest updates on upcoming opportunities to connect, serve, and grow.
 Not Just Welcome—Wanted Here Some churches or events may say you’re welcome but don’t go out of their way to make you feel at home.
 At Passion Church, it’s different.
 You’re not just welcome here—you’re wanted here.
 We love growing, meeting new people, serving together, adding new small groups, and seeing new faces at every event.
 We genuinely love people and want anyone who is interested to join us as we follow after Jesus Christ.
 Join Us at Passion Church If you’re searching for local church events in Kernersville that are safe, family-friendly, and centered on God’s Word, Passion Church has a place for you. 📍 Passion Church – Kernersville, NC 🕘 Service Times – Sundays at 9:30 AM & 11:00 AM Come early, grab some coffee and snacks, and connect with people who will make you feel right at home.

 By Joshua Tufte September 1, 2025

 Sunday Service Times in Kernersville: What to Expect at Passion Church If you’re searching for a church near me in Kernersville or looking for a welcoming, Bible-based community for your family, Passion Church is here for you.
 Whether you’re brand new to faith or have followed Jesus for years, we want Sundays to be the best day of your week.
 When We Meet We gather every Sunday at two service times designed to fit your schedule: 9:30 AM & 11:00 AM Each service lasts about 60-75 minutes and includes modern worship, practical Bible teaching, and ministry opportunities for every age group.
 Come Early for Coffee, Snacks, and Community We encourage you to arrive a little early!
 Every Sunday, we provide coffee and light snacks so you can relax, meet new people, and build friendships.
 At Passion Church, we believe church isn’t just about attending a service—it’s about belonging to a family.
 Kids Church – Growing in God’s Word We believe kids aren’t just the church of tomorrow—they’re the church of today.
 That’s why Kids Church happens during both services, designed for infants through 5th grade.
 Engaging worship and Bible lessons taught on their level A curriculum that takes kids through the entire Bible every three years, giving them a big-picture view of God’s story Fun activities in a safe, caring environment led by trained volunteers Safe and Secure Kids Check-In The safety of every child matters deeply to us.
 That’s why our kids’ check-in system gives each child and parent a unique matching name tag every Sunday.
 Parents keep their tag and must show it when picking up their child, ensuring your child is always released safely and securely.
 A Safe Place for Your Family Passion Church is committed to providing a safe environment for everyone who walks through our doors.
 Each Sunday, our robust safety team is on site, alongside a uniformed police officer, to ensure the protection of our children, families, and guests.
 You can worship with peace of mind knowing your loved ones are cared for.
 Youth Small Group – Bible Study & Discussion Middle and high school students have a special opportunity during the 11:00 AM service.
 While adults are in the main worship service, teens gather for a youth small group Bible study and discussion.
 Real conversations about faith and life Guided Bible study that helps students apply God’s Word A safe space to ask questions and build friendships What to Wear One of the questions people often ask before visiting a new church is, “What should I wear?”
 At Passion Church, the answer is simple: come as you are.
 Most of our church family dresses casually—jeans, t-shirts, or whatever makes you comfortable.
 You’ll also see some people dressed in full suits and others in shorts and flip flops.
 Our pastor, Josh Tufte, typically preaches in jeans and a t-shirt.
 We care far more about you than what you wear.
 So whether you’re dressed up or dressed down, you’ll fit right in.
 What to Expect on Sundays From the moment you arrive, you’ll be greeted by friendly volunteers who are ready to make you feel at home.
 Here’s what a typical Sunday looks like: Welcoming atmosphere – Coffee, snacks, and people eager to connect.
 Passionate worship – Our band leads with modern, Christ-centered music.
 Relevant teaching – Pastor Josh preaches directly from the Bible in a way that applies to everyday life.
 Community – Opportunities to connect, serve, and grow are available every week.
 Why People Choose Passion Church in Kernersville There are many Kernersville churches, but people choose Passion Church because: We’re committed to preaching and teaching God’s Word.
 We’re a community of authentic people striving to follow Jesus.
 We provide ministries for the whole family—kids, teens, and adults.
 We prioritize safety so you can focus on worship without worry.
-We believe church should be filled with hope, joy, and real relationships.
-More Than Welcome — You’re Wanted Here Some people and places may say they want to meet you, that they wish you would come—but when you do, they don’t go out of their way to make you feel at home.
+We believe the church should be filled with hope, joy, and real relationships.
+More Than Welcome — You’re Wanted Here Some people and places may say they want to meet you, that they wish you would come, but when you do, they don’t go out of their way to make you feel at home.
 At Passion Church, it’s different.
 You’re not only welcome here, you’re wanted here.
 We love growing, meeting new people, serving alongside others, adding new small groups, and seeing new faces every Sunday.
 More than anything, we genuinely love people and want anyone who is interested to join us as we follow after Jesus Christ.
-Join Us This Sunday If you’re looking for a Kernersville church that’s passionate about Jesus, welcoming to families, committed to God’s Word, and intentional about creating a safe, joyful environment, we’d love to meet you this Sunday. 📍 Passion Church – Kernersville, NC 🕘 Service Times – Sundays at 9:30 AM & 11:00 AM Come early, grab some coffee, connect with others, and experience a church where you truly belong.
+Join Us This Sunday If you’re looking for a Kernersville church that’s passionate about Jesus, welcoming to families, committed to God’s Word, and intentional about creating a safe, joyful environment, we’d love to meet you this Sunday. 📍 Passion Church – 612 Edgewood St. Kernersville, 27284 NC 🕘 Service Times – Sundays at 9:30 AM & 11:00 AM Come early, grab some coffee, connect with others, and experience a church where you truly belong.

 By Joshua Tufte August 30, 2025